cristaldo/libreoffice/README.md

 The default repository source is (http://ppa.launchpad.net/) but unfortunately not all the repositories of the distributions are updated.

-### Attention!
+### Attention!!!

-If you have installed the libreoffice's packages manually with .DEB files, you must remove them before applying this module.
+If you have installed the libreoffice's packages manually with .DEB files, you MUST remove them before applying this module.

 ### Copyright and License